iosephus/getting-cleaning-data/README.md

 Analize ZIP file
 ----------------

 Analize the ZIP file structure.
-The complete list of ZIP file contents are retrieved and then files are clasified, according to filename patterns, into metadata ("activity_labels.txt", "features.txt"), training data (files ending in "_train.txt"), or test data (filenames ending in "_test.txt").
+The complete list of ZIP file contents is retrieved and then files are classified, according to filename patterns, into metadata ("activity_labels.txt", "features.txt"), training data (files ending in "_train.txt"), or test data (filenames ending in "_test.txt").
 Non text, zero size files, files in the folder "Inertial Signals", or files not